massimomauro/FASSEG-repository/README.md

 ### Frontal02

 Frontal02 is an *"high-precision 01"*.
-It contains the same images as in Frontal01 but with much more precise segmentations.
+It contains the same images as Frontal01 but with much more precise segmentations.

 ### Multipose01